ARTICLE BY MICHAEL EVANS OF SKILLZ WORLDWIDE

 “HOW MUCH DO MARTIAL ARTS CLASSES COST?”

 Any time one is considering a new venture, cost is certainly an important consideration.
-But, it is important to recognize that martial arts training is more than a commodity to be selected based on price alone.
+Please, recognize that martial arts training is more than a commodity to be selected based on price alone.

-There are several factors that might affect the price of martial arts classes, and it is important to do your research to find a school that provides what you’re looking for at a price point at which you feel comfortable.
+There are several factors that might affect the price of martial arts classes.
+It is important to do your research to find a school that provides what you’re looking for at a price point at which you feel comfortable.

 Let’s talk about some of the common price ranges for martial arts classes, and what they usually include.
-Keep in mind, this is a very general article, and there are exceptions to each of the following ideas, both for better and for worse.
-Since Zanshin Martial Arts is located in Omaha, NE we have based the information in this article on the norms one could expect in and around Douglas County; regional differences may also be a factor in the price of martial arts training.
+Keep in mind, this is a very general article.
+There are exceptions to each of the following ideas, both for better and for worse.
+Since Zanshin Martial Arts is located in Omaha, NE we have based the information in this article on the norms one could expect in and around Douglas County.
+Regional differences are also a factor in the price of martial arts training.

-For the purposes of this article, we will examine the three main types of martial arts programs, each of which comes with its most common practices, general price ranges, and classes of service:
+For the purposes of this article, we will examine the three main types of martial arts programs.
+Each of these comes with its most common practices, general price ranges, and classes of service:

 The Community Program